Gem story was written by: BOBO Marketing Services

 “I’ve been fasting and praying.
 I want to prove to my parents I got it — this is what I was born to do.” – Elon The Stylist

-Elon credits God as her No. 1 supporter because he was told her to jump ship and navigate quitting the job that year.
+Elon credits God as her No. 1 supporter, trusting in His guidance to jump ship and navigate quitting her job that year.
 Since then, she’s learned to trust Him in discovering the many different directions you can go in this industry.
-And every day more doors are opening for her.
+And every day, new doors are opening for her.

-Elon also says her best friend she met at cosmetology school is now also her business partner who’s come to her rescue many times.
-If she needs to do a service that’s not so familiar, Alicia will run over with food to help.
+Another huge supporter of Elon who’s come to the rescue many times Elon is her best friend/business partner Alicia, whom she met at cosmetology school.
+Whenever Elon has to take on a particularly challenging hairdo, Alicia will run over with food to help.
 Elon’s mom is another person she’s always able to count on.
-Now she’s also starting to see her as a businesswoman.
+After years of watching her enjoying and developing her passion, her mother is also starting to see Elon as a true businesswoman.

 Marketing Advice From Elon

-Elon purposely wears her hair in a natural type of style because she likes to promote healthy, natural hair.
-In fact, most people don’t know her hair is natural.
-She also wears extensions that she blends in carefully with her own to look real.
-They’re big and get a lot of attention — essentially like a walking billboard.
+Elon purposely sports a natural hairstyle as a way to promote healthy, natural hair.
+In fact, most people don’t even know that her hair is natural!
+She also wears extensions that she blends in carefully with her own, skillfully making them look real.
+They’re big and get a lot of attention—essentially like a walking billboard!
 “My biggest key is making sure I look good everywhere I go,” says Elon.
-Everything is strategic so she can strike up a conversation when coming across people meeting her target demographic.
+Everything she does is a strategic move to generate conversations when coming across people fitting her target demographic.

-Recently reaching the YouTube threshold for subscribers and views, Elon is now able to earn regular checks from Google ads, an exciting accomplishment for her.
+Elon has recently branched out to the YouTube threshold to gain more subscribers and views, and she is now able to earn regular checks from Google ads, which is an exciting accomplishment for her.

 “Find your niche.
 Something specific that nobody else is doing.” – Elon Davis

-Elon’s advice is to stay up to date on what’s trending and popular if you want to be successful on YouTube.
-Figure out who’s watching your videos and what captures their eyes, so you can start developing a specific target audience.
+Elon’s advice for any future Gems out there is to stay up to date on what’s trending and popular, especially if you want to be successful on YouTube.
+Figure out who’s watching your videos and what captures their eyes, so you can start developing a specific target audience and making specific content geared towards them.

-Follow @ElonTheStylist on Instagram to find out when her next class is or to book an appointment!
+Follow @ElonTheStylist on Instagram to find out when her next class is or to book an appointment with “The Stylist”!